-1.3 Purpose and Need
+1 1.3 Purpose and Need

-The purpose of the Proposed Action is to build and maintain the readiness and interoperability of Active, Reserve, and Guard units composing the Total Force deploying to DMAFB, so they are capable of supporting extended combat, and other national security operations, including multi-service and joint coalition air operations.
-The need is to provide training opportunities to the Total Force at DMAFB, as well as to foreign national units; such training would not only be valuable to U.S. allies, but would also provide realistic training to U.S. units for times when they have to deploy overseas and conduct missions with foreign national units.
-The Air Force, ANG, and foreign allies of the U.S. have an immediate, real-time need to provide trained air crews to support air operations in Afghanistan, Africa, and other global locations where American and allied forces operate in harm's way.
-Congressionally proposed reductions in Air Force, Air Force Reserve, and ANG manpower have effectively increased the demand for fully trained aircrews within all operational theaters.
-Delays in providing these trained aircrews would be unacceptable to combat commanders relying on trained aircrews to execute their ongoing day-to-day missions because they represent unacceptable risk to the lives of other American and allied forces who depend on their support.
+2 The purpose of the Proposed Action is to build and maintain the readiness and interoperability 3 of Active, Reserve, and Guard units composing the Total Force, so they are capable of 4 supporting extended combat, and other national security operations, including multi-service and 5 joint coalition air operations.
+The need is to provide training opportunities to the Total Force, as 6 well as to foreign national units; such training would not only be valuable to U.S. allies, but 7 would also provide realistic training to U.S. units for times when they have to deploy overseas 8 and conduct missions with foreign national units.
+The Air Force, ANG, and foreign allies of the 9 U.S. have an immediate, real-time need to provide trained air crews to support air operations in 10 Afghanistan, Africa, and other global locations where American and allied forces operate in 11 harm's way.
+Congressionally proposed reductions in Air Force, Air Force Reserve, and ANG 12 manpower have effectively increased the demand for fully trained aircrews within all operational 13 theaters.
+Delays in providing these trained aircrews would be unacceptable to combat 14 commanders relying on trained aircrews to execute their ongoing day-to-day missions because 15 they represent unacceptable risk to the lives of other American and allied forces who depend on 16 their support.

-1.4 Public Involvement
+18 1.4 Public Involvement

-The Air Force invited public participation in the NEPA process.
-Consideration of the views and information of all interested persons promotes open communication and enables better decision making.
-The Air Force uses a scoping process to inform local, state, tribal, and Federal agencies of proposed projects.
-All agencies, organizations, and members of the public having a potential interest in the Proposed Action, including minority, low-income, disadvantaged, and Native American groups, were urged to participate in the decision-making process.
+19 The Air Force invites public participation in the NEPA process.
+Consideration of the views and 20 information of all interested persons promotes open communication and enables better decision 21 making.
+The Air Force uses a scoping process to inform local, state, tribal, and Federal 22 agencies of proposed projects.
+All agencies, organizations, and members of the public having a 23 potential interest in the Proposed Action, including minority, low-income, disadvantaged, and 24 Native American groups, are urged to participate in the decision-making process.

-Public participation opportunities with respect to the EA, as well as decision making on the Proposed Action, are guided by 32 CFR Part 989.
-Although not required, the Air Force held scoping meetings at three different locations near DMAFB on 27 and 28 September and 19 October 2011.
-The meetings were intended to inform the public about the purpose of and need for the action alternatives that are being considered, as well as the NEPA process.
-Notices of the meetings were placed in local newspapers and copies of the notices were mailed to Federal, state, and local governments, as well as to private households surrounding DMAFB.
-Input from the public was solicited regarding the proposed action and all alternatives, as well as potential impacts and mitigation for those impacts.
+26 Public participation opportunities with respect to the EA, as well as decision making on the 27 Proposed Action, are guided by 32 CFR Part 989.
+Scoping meetings were conducted at three 28 different locations near DMAFB on 27 and 28 September and 19 October 2011.
+The meetings 29 were intended to inform the public about the purpose of and need for the action alternatives that 30 are being considered, as well as the NEPA process.
+Notices of the meetings were placed in 31 local newspapers and copies of the notices were mailed to Federal, state, and local 32 governments, as well as to private households surrounding DMAFB.
+Input from the public was 33 solicited regarding the alternatives, as well as potential impacts and mitigation for those 34 impacts.
 A total of 145 persons attended the three meetings.
+Comments on the Proposed

-Comments on the Proposed Action and alternatives were accepted at the meetings and via e-mail, fax, and U.S. Postal Service until 15 November 2011.
+Action and alternatives were accepted at the meetings and via e-mail, fax, and U.S. Postal Service until 15 November 2011.
 A total of 517 comments were received, including 76 that suggested that different alternatives should be evaluated.
 Many of the comments were related to using a different baseline than what was presented at the public scoping meetings, as well as noise and safety effects from overflights.